Shakardara

+Demographics

+Population

+As of the 2023 census, Shakardara had a population of 19,018.

 Controversy

-A petition, seeking to end the gas supply to Punjab, was registered in the Peshawar High Court.
-PHC has left the matter into the hands of the government and its negotiations with the Oil and Gas Development Company Limited, and Sui Northern Gas Pipelines Pakistan.
+On a petition seeking an end to the gas supply to Punjab, the Peshawar High Court referred the matter to the government for negotiations with relevant gas companies.

 Climate

 Shakadara has a very hot climate in summers and cold in winters with the hottest months being May, June, July, and August.
 In summer, the temperature reaches 40 degrees Celsius and above but the weather changes from October through February.
 The winter season is, however, very pleasant and frigid.
 Monsoon rains are received from May to October with August being the rainiest month.
 The rain season in winter lasts from November to April.

 Languages

 Pashto is the common language that is locally understood and spoken.
 Urdu is the national language is also understood.
 The most notable tribe is Khattak with its sub-tribes as, Saghri Khattak, Bangi-Khel Khattak, and Buraq Khattak.